 This unrestricted fund supports projects and programs addressing important Island issues and concerns and, to a limited extent, capital investments.

 The Island Fund for the Environment supports all aspects of the Island’s natural world, from woods and fields to our ponds, streams and ocean.

-The Island Fund for Community Enrichment supports a thriving, diverse and cultural community.
+The Island Fund for the Community supports a thriving, diverse and cultural community.

-The Island Fund for Human Services supports the health and well-being of our Island residents.
+The Island Fund for Health supports the health and well-being of our Island residents.